 Four Seasons Resort Scottsdale at Troon North

-Light from the nation’s fifth largest city makes stargazing in Phoenix-proper difficult, but you don’t have to venture too far from downtown for that to change.
-In the foothills of north Scottsdale, resort guests can enjoy complimentary stargazing on Thursdays or arrange for a celestial picnic complete with a private stargazing session with a local astronomer at Four Seasons Resort Scottsdale at Troon North.
+Light from the nation's fifth-largest city makes stargazing in Phoenix-proper difficult, but you don't have to venture too far from downtown for that to change.
+In the foothills of North Scottsdale, resort guests can enjoy complimentary stargazing on Thursdays with a specialist and a professional telescope at Four Seasons Resort Scottsdale at Troon North.

 Boulders Resort & Spa

-At Westward Look – a renovated, 80-acre ranch and the oldest resort in Tucson – you can peer into deep space using the Celestron 2000 telescope near the main pool.
+At Westward Look—a renovated, 80-acre ranch at the base of the Santa Catalina Mountains and the oldest resort in Tucson—you can peer into deep space using the Celestron 2000 telescope near the main pool.
 Staff can help get you started from dusk until midnight every night.
+Separate Stargazer Spa Suites feature a private patio with an outdoor hot tub for viewing the night sky in serene comfort.

 Kitt Peak National Observatory